ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+JavaScript Performance Isn’t About Writing Fewer Lines - <a href="https://javascript.plainenglish.io/javascript-performance-isnt-about-writing-fewer-lines-ef2143ebeeda?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mahad Nadeem`**

+<blockquote>What actually matters when optimizing real applications.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+Ionify 0.37 Is Here — Faster Builds, Less Repeated Work, Fewer Plugins - <a href="https://medium.com/@khaledm.adelsalem/ionify-0-37-is-here-faster-builds-less-repeated-work-fewer-plugins-7becb4e535f7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Khaled Salem`**

+<blockquote>And instead of starting with architecture, I want to start with the thing frontend developers usually care about first:
+Continue reading on Medium »</blockquote>

+<h3>3.
+Python vs JavaScript: Which Is Better for Your Next App? - <a href="https://medium.com/wedowebappsllc/python-vs-javascript-which-is-better-for-your-next-app-8a9022619d78?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pratik Patel`**

+<blockquote>Compare Python vs JavaScript for your next app, including key differences, use cases, performance, benefits, and how both can work…
+Continue reading on wedowebappsllc »</blockquote>

+<h3>4.
+Choosing a JavaScript Framework for Enterprise Applications in 2026 - <a href="https://medium.com/@vishal.p_95435/choosing-a-javascript-framework-for-enterprise-applications-in-2026-a6af9172f028?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Vishal P`**

+<blockquote>Choosing a JavaScript Libraries framework for an enterprise application isn’t simply a question of which framework is the most popular.
+Continue reading on Medium »</blockquote>

+<h3>5.
 Event Loop in JavaScript — JavaScript Interview Questions & Answers — Part 6 - <a href="https://medium.com/@beyondcoding.dev/event-loop-in-javascript-javascript-interview-questions-answers-part-6-f1c138bf1fd1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Beyond Coding`**

 <blockquote>Understanding how the event loop works is essential to mastering JavaScript.
 In this article, we will deep dive into the event loop…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>6.
 10 JavaScript Habits That Made Sense 5 Years Ago but Don’t Anymore - <a href="https://javascript.plainenglish.io/10-javascript-habits-that-made-sense-5-years-ago-but-dont-anymore-851beb222a8f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>The ecosystem changed.
 Some “best practices” didn’t.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>7.
 I Built Self-Adaptive Frontend Systems with JavaScript That Could Rewrite Their Own UI Behavior in… - <a href="https://javascript.plainenglish.io/i-built-self-adaptive-frontend-systems-with-javascript-that-could-rewrite-their-own-ui-behavior-in-ad3e934ca2b3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Maximilian Oliver`**

 <blockquote>How I engineered AI-augmented frontend architectures using JavaScript, reactive state systems, streaming AI interfaces, vector-driven…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
-Building AI-Native Web Applications With JavaScript and WebGPU Acceleration - <a href="https://javascript.plainenglish.io/building-ai-native-web-applications-with-javascript-and-webgpu-acceleration-3c1c119b8c81?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maximilian Oliver`**

-<blockquote>How I built browser-based AI systems that run inference locally, stream intelligence in real time, and use WebGPU to unlock near-native…
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
-From Idea to Validation: How JavaScript Supports PoC Development - <a href="https://medium.com/@designpluzpromotion1/from-idea-to-validation-how-javascript-supports-poc-development-913dbcaa3152?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Designpluz Branding Services`**

-<blockquote>In the process of turning a software concept into a product, uncertainties arise.
-Businesses have to know if an idea is technically viable…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Java Design Patterns Explained: The Quiet Ideas Behind Maintainable Code - <a href="https://medium.com/@digitalascent160/java-design-patterns-explained-the-quiet-ideas-behind-maintainable-code-5599cecbfed1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ascent Software Training Institute`**

-<blockquote>A practical guide to Factory, Builder, Adapter, Strategy, Observer, and Facade patterns for developers exploring Java full-stack…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Javascript — Tipos Primitivos vs Tipos por Referencia - <a href="https://medium.com/@jje.uribe/javascript-tipos-primitivos-vs-tipos-por-referencia-efdd4b4de8b3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `404Room`**

-<blockquote>Al hablar sobre manejo de memoria, existen 2 tipos de datos con los cuales vamos a estar trabajando la mayoría del tiempo en Javascript…
-Continue reading on Medium »</blockquote>

-<h3>8.
-JavaScript Internals: The Ultimate Quick Revision Guide for Interviews - <a href="https://medium.com/@jashandeepk22000/javascript-internals-the-ultimate-quick-revision-guide-for-interviews-cf233a1dc3dc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jashandeep Kaur`**

-<blockquote>You know var, let, const, hoisting, scope, TDZ, execution context, call stack, and shadowing.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>